-We estimate that this AD affects 250 airplanes of U.S. registry.

-We estimate the following costs to

-comply with this AD:
+We estimate that this AD affects 60 airplanes of U.S. registry.
+We estimate the following costs to comply with this AD:

-We have determined that revising the maintenance or inspection program takes an average of 90 work-hours per operator, although this figure may vary from operator to operator.
+We have determined that revising the existing maintenance or inspection program takes an average of 90 workhours per operator, although we recognize that this number may vary from operator to operator.
 In the past, we have estimated that this action takes 1 work-hour per airplane.
 Since operators incorporate maintenance or inspection program changes for their affected fleet(s), we have determined that a per-operator estimate is more accurate than a per-airplane estimate.
 Therefore, we estimate the total cost per operator to be \$7,650 (90 work-hours × \$85 per work-hour).